-Table 7.
-Criteria for Revie ew of Social Safeguards Instruments ----------------------------- -------------------------------------

-Criteria Means of Verification 1 Consultation with and participation of adversely affected persons or, in the case of IPs, if they are present in the subproject area Minutes of Public Consultations Expression of Support of stakeholders, particularly those adversely affected Survey Report on Acceptability / Willingness Free & Prior Informed Consultation, for DPs that are IPs 2 Compensation & assistance to be provided according to the provisions in PHRED Resettlement Policy Framework Compensation Table Rehabilitation Program/s Resettlement Implementation Schedule, in relation to overall Subproject Implementation 3 Resettlement site of adversely affected persons (if any) with conditions equal to, or better than, those in existing sites Resettlement Site Development Plan & Vicinity Map Description of available / accessible basic infrastructure and services in resettlement sites Visit to resettlement site/s 4 Implementation of RAP in relation to overall Subproject Implementation Schedule Comprehensive Resettlement Implementation Schedule within the overall Subproject implementation schedule

-5 If applicable, due diligence on donations of affected lands for subproject implementation Documentation of meetings held regarding land donation/s - need to assess agreement to donate, i.e., was there informed consent and power of choice.
-Also, need to ensure that there is a legal transfer of the asset (signing, registration, taxes/fees paid, etc).
-Or, if land is already donated, documentation of donation/s (note the total land area from which portion needed by subproject is taken) and assess whether donation is legally valid (e.g. identify right being transferred, no lien on asset, occupants in affected portion, wife consent to transfer, agreement to transfer, legal transfer of title and registration, costs of transfer).
+Criteria Means of Verification ---------- -----------------------

+1 Consultation and participation of adversely affected persons or, in the case of IPs, if they are present in the subproject area Minutes of Public Consultations Expression of Support of stakeholders, particularly those adversely affected Survey Report on Acceptability / Willingness Free & Prior Informed Consultation, for DPs that are IPs 2 Compensation & assistance to be provided according to the provisions in ASEP Resettlement Policy Framework Compensation Table Rehabilitation Program/s Resettlement Implementation Schedule, in relation to overall Subproject Implementation 3 Resettlement site of adversely affected persons (if any) with conditions equal to, or better than, those in existing sites Resettlement Site Development Plan & Vicinity Map Description of available / accessible basic infrastructure and services in resettlement sites Visit to resettlement site/s 4 Implementation of RAP in relation to overall Subproject Implementation Schedule Comprehensive Resettlement Implementation Schedule within the overall Subproject implementation schedule 5 If applicable, due diligence on donations of affected lands for subproject implementation Documentation of meetings held regarding land donation/s - need to assess agreement to donate, i.e., was there informed consent and power of choice; Also, need to ensure that there is a legal transfer of the asset (signing, registration, taxes/fees paid, etc).
+Or, if land already donated, documentation of donation/s (note the total land area from which portion needed by subproject is taken) and assess whether donation is legally valid (e.g. identify right being transferred, no lien on asset, occupants in affected portion, wife consent to transfer, agreement to transfer, legal transfer of title and registration, costs of transfer).
 Assessment report on the donor's economic viability and economic sustainability of transferred asset (resources to maintain and support asset).
-Please see protocol for land donation in Annex 15.
+Please see protocol for land donation in Annex 7.
 6 Management of cultural properties within, or in close proximity to, the subproject area Report on presence/absence of a cultural property Brief reconnaissance report by competent authority to determine what is known of the cultural property aspects of the subproject site.
 7 Provision for M&E Resettlement Action Plan Resettlement Plan Cost Estimates